mimiyufanyou/mimiyufanyou.github.io/_blog/2024-01-01-cooperative-strategies.md

 authors: Mimi Yufan You
 ---

+<iframe src="https://github.com/mimiyufanyou/mimiyufanyou.github.io/blob/09d9a5a8a03346a77b74edaa4a95dc0ab05f6c7c/assets/axelrod_first_tournament.html" width="700" height="500"></iframe>

 ### Introduction: The Iterated Game's Intrigue

 The Iterated Prisoner's Dilemma (IPD) transcends its simple, two-player, non-zero-sum game structure, presenting a complex tableau of human interaction, trust, and betrayal.
 Unlike its one-shot counterpart, the IPD unfolds over numerous rounds, allowing players to adapt strategies based on their opponent's previous actions.
 This dynamic elevates the IPD from a mere theoretical construct to a powerful tool for understanding behaviors in economics, politics, and social sciences.

+In Axelrod's "The Evolution of Cooperation" he outlined four common characteristics of winning strategies.

+**Nice:**The strategy will not defect before its opponent does (this is sometimes referred to as an "optimistic" algorithm).
+Almost all the top-scoring strategies were nice.
+A purely selfish strategy will not "cheat" on its opponent for purely self-interested reasons first.
+**Retaliating:** The strategy must sometimes retaliate.
+An example of a non-retaliating strategy is Always Cooperate, a very bad choice that will frequently be exploited by "nasty" strategies.
+**Forgiving:** Successful strategies must be forgiving.
+Though players will retaliate, they will cooperate again if the opponent does not continue to defect.
+This can stop long runs of revenge and counter-revenge, maximizing points.
+**Non-envious:** The strategy must not strive to score more than the opponent.

+{% include_relative axelrod_first_tournament.html}

+### ESS - An Evolutionarily Stable Strategy
+While in the short term depending on the tournament parameters, a variety of strategies can succeed, Tit-for-Tat and other strategies that echo its retaliatory but cooperative leaning emerge more consistently than strategies on either extremes.

 ### The Core Principles: Repeated Encounters and Strategy Evolution